goodidea82/SAxVCxLC/README.md

 (Installation see below)

 # SAxVCxLC
 Adds the GTA Vice City and Liberty City maps into GTA San Andreas.
-GTA SA remains fully playable and modable.
+GTA SA remains fully playable and modable: mods for SA work also with SAxVCxLC.
 See: http://gtaforums.com/topic/813938-saxvcxlc-vc-and-lc-in-san-andreas/

 ## Main Author: